microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - Some experience with customizing Dynamics 365 CE (CRM).
  - A basic understanding of version control
+	 - There are a number of tools to make version control easier such as [GitHub Desktop](https://desktop.github.com/), [Sourcetree](https://www.atlassian.com/software/sourcetree), and [GitKraken](https://www.gitkraken.com/) to name a few.
+For this series it is expected that you know the basics or will [learn Git] (https://try.github.io/) before hand.

 ## Version control for solutions
 Dynamics 365 CE solutions can be version controlled using [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager).
 This tool is included as part of a Nuget package so we will need to fire up a PowerShell console to download a copy; in a future blog we will include this in our automation process, for now let's learn the basics.